zzc-ccccc/MonkeyOCR/README.md

 2. Compared to end-to-end models, our 3B-parameter model achieves the best average performance on English documents, outperforming models such as Gemini 2.5 Pro and Qwen2.5 VL-72B.
 3. For multi-page document parsing, our method reaches a processing speed of 0.84 pages per second, surpassing MinerU (0.65) and Qwen2.5 VL-7B (0.12).

 <img src="https://v1.ax1x.com/2025/06/05/7jQ3cm.png" alt="7jQ3cm.png" border="0" />

+MonkeyOCR currently does not support photographed documents, but we will continue to improve it in future updates.
+Stay tuned!

 ## News
 * ```2025.06.05 ``` 🚀 We release MonkeyOCR, which supports the parsing of various types of Chinese and English documents.